rackerlabs/support-how-to/content/rackspace-email/rackspace-directory-sync-install-and-configure.md

 type: article
 created_date: '2013-04-25'
 created_by: Kevin Richey
-last_modified_date: '2016-01-12'
+last_modified_date: '2017-05-11'
-last_modified_by: Stephanie Fillmon
+last_modified_by: Cory Aldrich
 product: Rackspace Email
 product_url: rackspace-email
 ---

-Rackspace Directory Sync allows Rackspace Hosted Email customers to synchronize their local Active Directory objects and user passwords with Rackspace Hosted Email in real time.
+Rackspace Directory Sync enables Rackspace Hosted Email customers to synchronize their local Active Directory objects and user passwords with Rackspace Hosted Email in real time.
 This article describes how to install and configure Rackspace Directory Sync.

 ### System requirements

-A functional level of domain controller and Active Directory
+A functional level of domain controller (DC) and Active Directory such as:

 - Windows Server 2008
 - Windows Server 2008 R2